ServiceStackApps/typescript-redux/README.md

-Our Shape Creator is nearly there, to introduce some more state we'll also capture the **top** and **left** positions indicating where to place it as well as a preview area showing the color and size of the shape, embedded with the coordinates of where it will be placed.
-Finally we'll add a button to add the Shape to our App:
+Our Shape Creator is nearly there, to introduce some more state we'll also capture the **top** and **left** positions indicating where to place it as well as a preview area showing the color and size of the shape, embedding the coordinates of where it will be placed.
+We'll also need to add the all important **Add Shape** button to add the Shape to our App:

 ```typescript
 import * as React from 'react';